 The first year, the internship, is designed to provide a foundation for subsequent training in psychiatry.
-The clinical rotations and didactic curriculum are integrated to prepare residents to competently manage a broad variety of medical and psychiatric disorders and emergencies.
+The clinical rotations and Thursday afternoon teaching are integrated to prepare residents to competently manage a broad variety of medical and psychiatric disorders and emergencies.
 This is the first step in acquiring mastery over a wide variety of skills that are required by a modern-day psychiatrist.

 |4 week blocks||Rotation|